Alisson Becker: 2019–20: Premier League title

-2020–21: Continued high level of performance
+2020–21: Liverpool Goal of the Season

-On 20 September 2020, Becker saved a penalty in Liverpool's second league game of the 2020–21 Premier League season, a 2–0 away win over Chelsea.
-This was Becker's first penalty save for Liverpool since joining the club, and Jorginho's first missed penalty in nine attempts for Chelsea in all competitions.

-On 7 February 2021, Becker made two errors in the space of three minutes, conceding possession to allow Manchester City's İlkay Gündoğan and Raheem Sterling to score, as Liverpool lost 4–1.

-On 16 May 2021, Becker scored a dramatic late winner in a 2–1 victory against West Bromwich Albion.
-With Liverpool chasing a spot in the top four and the score tied at 1–1, Becker came up for a Liverpool corner in the 95th minute.
-The corner, taken by Trent Alexander-Arnold, found Becker, who managed to score with a header.
-This was the first goal scored by a keeper in a competitive match in Liverpool's 129-year history, and Becker became the sixth goalkeeper to score in the Premier League.
+On 20 September 2020, Alisson saved a penalty in Liverpool's second league game of the 2020–21 Premier League season, a 2–0 away win over Chelsea.
+This was Alisson's first penalty save for Liverpool since joining the club, and Jorginho's first missed penalty in nine attempts for Chelsea in all competitions.
+On 7 February 2021, Alisson made two errors in the space of three minutes, conceding possession to allow Manchester City's İlkay Gündoğan and Raheem Sterling to score, as Liverpool lost 4–1.
+On 16 May 2021, Alisson scored a dramatic late winner in a 2–1 victory against West Bromwich Albion.
+With Liverpool chasing a spot in the top four and the score tied at 1–1, Alisson came up for a Liverpool corner in the 95th minute.
+The corner, taken by Trent Alexander-Arnold, found Alisson, who managed to score with a header.
+This was the first goal scored by a keeper in a competitive match in Liverpool's 129-year history, and Alisson became the sixth goalkeeper to score in the Premier League.